Bilal-11/odin-landing-page/README.md

 # odin-landing-page

-In this project, a webpage is created from scratch.
-This process demonstrates basic HTML and CSS skills.
+In this project, a webpage is created from scratch based on a layout given by The Odin Project.
+Content was added to this layout to make it a (memey) chess training website.
+This project demonstrates basic HTML and CSS skills.

 Image credits:
 - Logo word art: created using <a href="https://https://inkpx.com/">InkPx</a>